Airalo/airalo-php-sdk/README.md

 By default no limit number of packages will be applied if `$limit` is empty<br>
 By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>

+`public function getUniversalPackages(bool $flat = false, ?int $limit = null, ?int $page = null): ?EasyAccess`<br>
+Fetching universal Airalo packages.
+By default the response will be the same as the one from packages REST endpoint (more here: https://developers.partners.airalo.com/get-packages-11883036e0).
+Passing `$flat` as true will return package objects data in a single data object.<br>
+By default no limit number of packages will be applied if `$limit` is empty<br>
+By default it will paginate all pages (multiple calls) or if `$page` is provided it will be the starting pagination index.<br>

 `public function getCountryPackages(string $countryCode, bool $flat = false, $limit = null): ?EasyAccess`<br>
 Fetching country specific Airalo packages.
 By default the response will be the same as the one from packages REST endpoint (more here: https://developers.partners.airalo.com/get-packages-11883036e0).
 Passing `$flat` as true will return package objects data in a single data object.<br>